Frequently asked questions

 To find out more about Chartered College Membership, visit the membership section of their website.

 When will I know if my application has been successful?

-Your application will be assessed by the Beacon Partnership and you will find out if your application has been successful by the 20 September 2020.
+Your application will be assessed by the Beacon Partnership and you will find out if your application has been successful with one week of applying.